Nickwasused/nickwasused.github.io/content/blog/2022-08-21-raspberry-pi-signal-cli/index.md

 tags: ["Raspberry Pi", "Signal"]
 ---

+# Notice

+As of 31.03.2023 this guide is not working correctly!
+Because of that reason the script got renamed to `signal-cli-install-old.sh`.

 At the time of writing this, the signal-cli is at version: `0.11.3` with the libsignal-client being at version: `0.20.0`.
 The OS that I use is [DietPi](https://github.com/MichaIng/DietPi).

+# Usage

+The signal-cli could be useful for sending automatic messages, e.g. when a service/job fails.
+For example, when your database backup fails, you can get the notification right into Signal.

 # Automatic install